rainwoodman/autodiffblogentry/main.rst

 This method is also called `adjoint method` in the analysis of dynamical systems, because the summation is along the `adjoint` index of the jacobian :math:`\frac{\partial f_i}{\partial x_j}`.
-The main drawback of backpropagation is that it requires one to store the intemediate results of along the line in order to compute the gradient-adjoint-dot operator.
+The main drawback of backpropagation is that it requires one to store the intemediate results along the function evaluation in order to compute the gradient-adjoint-dot operators.
 However, the method gives the full gradient against the free variables `x_j` after one full accumulation, making it at advantage in certain problems than the `forward accumulation` we will describe next.

-Most popular automatic differentiation software packages (TensorFlow, Theono, or autograd) implements the gradient-adjoint-dot operator as the gradient element of supported functions.
+In all three automatic differentiation software packages we checked (TensorFlow, Theono, or autograd), a method of looking up the the gradient-adjoint-dot operator is provided; either as a member of the operator entity or as an external dictionary.

 Forward